OneWithTheInternet/groupomania-web-app/README.md

 This is a full-stack project with me doing both front and back end.

-Frontend developed with React.js and Sass.

-Backend's RESTful API developed with Express.

-MySql database.
+Technologies: React.js, Sass, Node.js, Express, MySQL.

 This is my final project for web dev school.

-### Run the project locally
+### Instrunction to run project locally
 ## Setting up Environment
 1. Clone this repo locally
 2. Navigate to /backend folder on the command line